 A work accident claim will succeed if you sustain an ankle injury that can be directly linked to a lack of training or employer negligence.
-For example, a fall from height could be due to the provision of the wrong ladder or a lack of access platforms.
+For example, slipping on a wet floor at work where there is no hazard warning sign, or a fall from height at work due to the provision of the wrong ladder or a lack of access platforms.

 Road Traffic accidents

 If your ankle injury was caused in a road traffic accident that was not your fault, whether you were a driver, passenger, pedestrian or cyclist, you can seek to claim ankle injury compensation from the insurers of the person responsible for the accident.